 When a group of brothers went on a journey for a new place to call home, they came across an area at the Brunei River and settled there because of the flanking hills, the water supply and the generous supply of fish, close to the country’s present capital.
 One of them was Awang Alak Betatar, who became the first Sultan of Brunei and took on the name Sultan Muhammad Shah when he embraced Islam.

-Malay Islamic Monarchy and Islam
+Malay Islamic Monarchy

 On January 1st, 1984, Brunei became a new nation, as it celebrated its independence and affirmed its identity as a Malay and Islamic state governed by a monarchy.
 The philosophy of the Malay Islamic Monarchy, known as ‘Melayu Islam Beraja (MIB)’ in Malay, encapsulates Brunei’s culture and beliefs in a nutshell.